Ultimate Dearborn Real Estate Investing Guide for 2026

 Median Gross Rent

-Median gross rent is a valid signal of the durability of a location’s rental market.
-You need to discover a reliable increase in the median gross rent over a period of time.
+Median gross rent can show you if a location has a durable lease market.
+You want to discover a reliable growth in the median gross rent over time.

 Median Population Age